ouspg/CyberSecurityTesting101/2.PasswordSecurity/hashcat.md

 ![](img/hashcat.png)

+This document will work as introduction to `hashcat`.
-You can find all information in this document and more on `hashcat` own [documentation](https://hashcat.net/wiki/doku.php?id=hashcat)
+You can find more information from `hashcat`'s own [documentation.](https://hashcat.net/wiki/doku.php?id=hashcat)

 To install `hashcat` for the provided Arch Linux virtual machine, run the command